-Shopify is one of the best ecommerce platforms around.
-It has the broadest range of sales tools on the market, and it’s really simple to use.
+Shopify is the ecommerce platform on everyone’s lips at the moment and for good reason.
+It has the broadest range of sales tools on the market, and it’s really easy to use.

 Shopify is an ecommerce platform, meaning it’s designed to help you build your online store.
 You pay a monthly fee to use its templates and impressive sales tools, add products, and process online orders.
 There’s even a large app store for the rest of your selling needs.
 In short, Shopify makes running your business easier.